 In ancient times, the nation would consult the Urim and Tumim of the Choshen for divine guidance from G-d about how to successfully deal with the burning questions of the day.
 This symbolizes the mission of The Jerusalem Herald to analyze current events and try to figure out what we as Jews should do according to G-d's will.

 Today’s mainstream media marginalizes alternative thinking regarding these areas relative to Israel’s future.
 An authentic Jewish voice is needed to critically question the management of the state, and to stimulate the stagnant Israeli public to formulate new ideas concerning the challenges facing Israel.

 The Jerusalem Herald provides the digital platform for original thinkers to engage in vital discourse, while adhering to the highest standards of editorial quality.
 This distinguishes us from other forums, as does our focus on analysis and commentary as opposed to standard reporting, which allows us to explore issues in more depth and to develop new ideas.
-We also offer an intriguing look at the Weather.

 All copyrights to the articles are held by the authors, and they likewise hold full responsibility to verify that their content does not violate any laws regarding copyright, slander, libel, incitement, etc. Likewise it is the authors' responsibility to ensure that they have permission to use pictures submitted for publication with the articles.
 Articles are published with the author’s direct permission.
 Articles may not be reprinted from The Jerusalem Herald without permission.